An Instrumental Variables Framework to Unite Spatial Confounding Methods: Exposure to air pollution and all-cause mortality

-We estimate the truncated exposure effects $\E(\ervY(\min(\ervA, c)))/\E(\ervY)$ for $c \in \{6,\ldots,12\}$ using seven different confounding adjustments within the doubly robust estimation method by \citep{kennedy2017non}.
-The first approach adjusts for all $p = 14$ measured confounders and is referred to as the oracle.
+We estimate the truncated exposure effects $\E(Y(\min(A, c)))/\E(Y)$ for $c \in \{6,\ldots,12\}$ using seven different confounding adjustments within the doubly robust estimation method by \citep{kennedy2017non}.
+The first approach adjusts for all $14$ measured confounders and is referred to as the oracle.
 Assuming consistency, positivity, and ignorability (conditional on these $14$ confounders), and provided that the conditional exposure density or the outcome model is correctly specified, this estimate of the truncated exposure effect would be consistent for the true truncated exposure effect subject to additional regularity conditions.
-The second approach excludes four temperature and humidity variables, but adjusts for the remaining $p = 10$ measured covariates.
+The second approach excludes four temperature and humidity variables, but adjusts for the remaining $10$ measured covariates.
 We refer to this approach as the baseline, as it represents an estimate of the truncated exposure effect subject to unmeasured spatial confounding bias.
-The third approach adjusts for the remaining $p = 10$ measured covariates as well as spatial coordinates.
+The third approach adjusts for the remaining $10$ measured covariates as well as spatial coordinates.

-The fourth and fifth approaches, IV-TPS and IV-GraphLaplacian, implement our proposed methodology from Section \ref{erf}.
-Both approaches extract small-scale spatial variation in air pollution as the instrument $\ervA_{\mathcal{UC}}$ and adjust for the remaining large-scale spatial variation $\ervA_{\mathcal{C}}$ alongside the remaining $p = 10$ measured covariates.
+The fourth and fifth approaches, IV-TPS and IV-GL, implement our proposed methodology from Section \ref{erf}.
+Both approaches extract small-scale spatial variation in air pollution as the instrument $A_{UC}$ and adjust for the remaining large-scale spatial variation $A_{C}$ alongside the remaining $10$ measured covariates.
 Due to the substantial computational burden of calculating basis elements, and given the spatially smooth nature of air pollution exposure, we chose to use bases that captured approximately 20\% of the variance in exposure.
-The sixth and seventh approaches, IV-TPS+spatialcoord and IV-GraphLaplacian+spatialcoord, extend the fourth and fifth approaches by additionally adjusting for spatial coordinates.
-Figure \ref{fig:exposure_ivs} presents the exposure, the two candidate instrumental variables $\ervA_{\mathcal{UC}}$, and the two candidate adjustment variables $\ervA_{\mathcal{C}}$.
+The Supplementary Material assesses the sensitivity of the results to the choice of basis dimension.
+The sixth and seventh approaches, IV-TPS+spatialcoord and IV-GL+spatialcoord, extend the fourth and fifth approaches by additionally adjusting for spatial coordinates.
+Figure \ref{fig:exposure_ivs} presents the exposure, the two candidate instrumental variables $A_{UC}$, and the two candidate adjustment variables $A_{C}$.